thelfer/tfel/docs/web/hosford.md

 ## Conclusions

-Our tests shows that for high values of the Hosford exponent, sophisticated algorithms and accurate eigen solvers are required to guarantee the convergence of the algorithm for large trial stress.
+Our tests show that for high values of the Hosford exponent, sophisticated algorithms and accurate eigen solvers are required to guarantee the convergence of the algorithm for large trial stress.

 However, for standard values of the Hosford exponent (\(a=6\) and
-\(a=8\)), our results shows that Algorithm 2, which a very simple modification of the standard Newton algorithm based on a simple and intuitive physical consideration, is very robust.
+\(a=8\)), our results show that Algorithm 2, which is a very simple modification of the standard Newton algorithm based on a simple and intuitive physical consideration, is very robust.

-Those results has to confirmed on real structural analyses.
-In particular, the impact of each algorithms on the overall efficiency of the simulations has to be evaluated.
+Those results have to be confirmed on real structural analyses.
+In particular, the impact of each algorithm on the overall efficiency of the simulations has to be evaluated.

 # References